Toyotomi Sadako: Life

-Toyotomi Sadako’s father, Hidekatsu, died of disease in the Bunroku campaign before her birth, and Oeyo gave birth to her in the home of her elder sister, Yodo-dono.
+Toyotomi Sadako's father, Hidekatsu, died of disease in the Bunroku campaign before her birth, and Oeyo gave birth to her in the home of her elder sister, Yodo-dono.
 Oeyo had her third marriage to Tokugawa Hidetada in 1595, and therefore she was taken in and brought up by her aunt, Yodo-dono.
-Yodo-dono is said to have brought up her carefully as a biological child, but she was recorded as another child considered Yodo-dono's own (another child considered one's own is generally regarded as an adopted child having only the name of a biological child because they has no right of inheritance), not as an adopted child in the "Keicho nikkenroku," probably due to the matter of inheritance.
+Yodo-dono is said to have brought her up carefully as a biological child, but she was recorded as another child considered Yodo-dono's own (another child considered one's own is generally regarded as an adopted child having only the name of a biological child because they have no right of inheritance), not as an adopted child in the "Keicho nikkenroku," probably due to the matter of inheritance.

 Sadako married Kujo Yukiie in June 1604.
 It is recorded that Sadako's menoto (a woman who provides breast-feeding for a highborn baby) died immediately before the marriage.
 Yodo-dono organized everything about the marriage, which surprised the people in Kyoto.
 Also, Yodo-dono built the gorgeous Kujo shintei (Kujo's new residence) under the name of her brother-in-law, Toyotomi Hideyori.
 It is clarified that there was a movement to have Hideyori appointed to the Sadaijin (Minister of the Left) in the Imperial Court in 1608, four years after the marriage.

-In January 31, 1609, Sadako's husband was appointed to the Kanpaku (chief adviser to the Emperor), and she became to a higher political status, Kita no Mandokoro.
+On January 31, 1609, Sadako's husband was appointed to the Kanpaku (chief adviser to the Emperor), and she became to a higher political status, Kita no Mandokoro.
 She was inducted into the Junior Third Rank of the Imperial Court (Jusanmi).
 Meanwhile, her personal name, 'Sadako,' is thought to have been determined at that time.

 After the Toyotomi clan was ruined in 1615 during the Siege of Osaka, Sadako became an adopted daughter of her mother's husband, Tokugawa Hidetada.
 She also served as a precious mediator for the Tokugawa clan between court nobles and warriors, since Sadako's mother, Oeyo, had married into the Tokugawa family.
 Toyotomi Sadako died in 1658 at 67 years of age.

 There were several children between Sadako and Yukiie, and those children are thought to have been descended from the Toyotomi family.
 For that reason, Yukiie's family line is thought to be closer to the main branch of the Toyotomi family after the ruin of the Toyotomi clan.
 Those children married into the Asano clan, and therefore the Asano family was also descended from the Toyotomi family.
 Meanwhile, for the reasons stated above, Emperor Showa is descended from her.